Welcome to the Block Party

-Welcome to the Block Party is a studio album by American country singer–songwriter Priscilla Block.
+Welcome to the Block Party is the debut studio album by American country music singer–songwriter Priscilla Block.
 It was released on February 11, 2022, via InDent Records and Mercury Records Nashville.
 The disc is the debut studio album of Block's music career and included a total of 12 tracks.
 The project included Block's top 20 single "Just About Over You", along with 11 additional self composed tracks.
 The album received positive reviews from writers and critics following its release.

 Background

 Priscilla Block had lived in Nashville, Tennessee for several years prior to reaching success.
 She began performing self-penned songs through the social media platform TikTok in 2020.
 These songs went viral, including the composition "Just About Over You".
 The song brought Block to the attention of Mercury Records Nashville, who signed her to a recording contract in 2020.
 In 2021, the label issued her debut extended play of several songs.
 It would be followed by Welcome to the Block Party, which marked the debut studio project of her career.
 The album's sound and themes were built around "Just About Over You", according to Block.
 "It's the song that this whole album is built around.
 Every song on this project is shaped around that time in my life and the highs and the lows that I felt," she told People.
 Although the album had been finished for a long time prior, Block wanted to wait until it was "the right timing".